-Health Care: Bristol Myers Squibb is Largest Contributor to Year-Over-Year Growth
+Health Care: Bristol Myers Squibb Was Largest Contributor to Year-Over-Year Growth

-The Health Care sector is reporting the highest (year-over-year) earnings growth rate of all eleven sectors at 42.9%.
-At the industry level, 4 of the 5 industries in the sector are reporting (or have reported) year-over-year earnings growth: Pharmaceuticals (124%), Biotechnology (71%), Health Care Providers & Services (16%), and Health Care Equipment & Supplies (7%).
-On the other hand, the Life Sciences, Tools, & Services (-2%) industry is the only industry reporting a year-over-year decline in earnings.
+The Health Care sector reported the highest (year-over-year) earnings growth rate of all eleven sectors at 43.0%.
+At the industry level, 4 of the 5 industries in the sector reported year-over-year earnings growth: Pharmaceuticals (124%), Biotechnology (71%), Health Care Providers & Services (16%), and Health Care Equipment & Supplies (8%).
+On the other hand, the Life Sciences, Tools, & Services (-2%) industry is the only industry that reported a decline in earnings.

-At the company level, Bristol Myers Squibb (\$1.80 vs. -\$4.40) and Gilead Sciences (\$1.81 vs. -\$1.32) are the largest contributors to earnings growth for the sector.
-Both companies are benefitting from easy comparisons to weaker (non-GAAP) earnings reported in the year-ago quarter due to IPR&D and other charges that were included in their non-GAAP EPS.
-If these two companies were excluded, the blended earnings growth rate for the Health Care sector would fall to 9.5% from 42.9%.
+At the company level, Bristol Myers Squibb (\$1.80 vs. -\$4.40) and Gilead Sciences (\$1.81 vs. -\$1.32) were the largest contributors to earnings growth for the sector.
+Both companies benefitted from easy comparisons to weaker (non-GAAP) earnings reported in the year-ago quarter due to IPR&D and other charges that were included in their non-GAAP EPS.
+If these two companies were excluded, the blended earnings growth rate for the Health Care sector would fall to 9.6% from 43.0%.